Privileged Access Management Integration

 -

-Create a config cred provider with access cred type as HostCreds:
+Create a config cred provider with access to the credential type HostCreds:

 ./emcli config_cred_provider-provider_name="CyberArk"\ -provider_type=ScriptProvider\ -access_cred_type="HostCreds"\ -params="Command:sh %ScriptFile% -k %CredKey%;StdInVars:CACertLoc,AuthToken;ScriptFileExt:sh;Script:getCyberArkPassword"\ -input_file="getCyberArkPassToken:/u01/app/pam_scripts/getcreds.sh"\ -refparams="AuthToken:oracle.sysman.core.security.auth.cred_provider_prop1"